Setting Up Invoice Formats

 • Single-row format

 : Each invoice is represented by a single line.
 All invoice accounting code allocation rows are listed in the same line in the AP batch invoice spreadsheet.
 The standard row is the only source for the accounting code allocation rows content from the invoices.
-There is one standard row for each invoice included in the invoice spreadsheet.
+There is 1 standard row for each invoice included in the invoice spreadsheet.

 • Multi-row format